← Back

 Olive garden commercials.
 “You do the math, I’m doing the Alfredo!”.
 Ugh…I can’t stand it.
 They all look so happy to be at Olive Garden and act as though going to Olive Garden makes them better friends.
 Olive Garden is awful.
 Anyone else with me?

-I even don’t know what is Olive Garden :frowning: As we are talking about commercials I hate all where people behave like complete idiots.
+I even don’t know what is Olive Garden As we are talking about commercials I hate all where people behave like complete idiots.
 OMG there are no such stupid people in real life.
 What do they want to say with this?
 Their customers are only retards or something?
 HA-HA When I watch TV I give a good blow to my nose and have pinch while they are showing us the commercials.

 Playing Devil’s advocate for a bit, but that’s precisely what restaurant advertisements are supposed to say.
 It’s all about perceived atmosphere and nothing about food.
 Some of the best places I’ve ever eaten have been holes in the wall with snobbish waiters, naught in the way of atmosphere and wince-worthy prices.
 If cheap and cheerful is the order of the day, Olive Garden doesn’t fare too badly.